MathML/website/_posts/2017-02-15-annual-activity-report.md

 We recently celebrated the second year of existence of the MathML Association!

-2016 was a slow year, due to personal circumstances of the directrs (e.g. moving between universities, jobs, and continents).
+2016 was a slow year, due to personal circumstances of the directors (e.g. moving between universities, jobs, and continents).

 We just published our [annual activity report](/reports/2016.html) where you can find